4 Virtual Networking Tips for Salespeople

-Whether you’re new to sales, or a seasoned sales professional, one thing that we all look forward to is sales conferences, trade shows, and events.
-These types of events were often at large halls filled with other sales professionals looking to make their mark, network, and grow their business by making in-person connections.
+In the sales industry, we all typically look forward to attending sales conferences, trade shows, and events.
+Historically these types of events were often at large halls filled with other sales professionals looking to make their mark, network, and grow their business by making in-person connections.

 At first glance, one would think that because of the landscape change to virtual events and conferences, there’s no longer the opportunity to connect and network with potential customers since our physical booths, where that historically happened, are gone.
 Well, think again!